 Hispanic Studies Program

-This program is for advanced speakers (students who have completed five semesters of college-level Spanish).
+This program is for advanced speakers (students who have completed six or more semesters of college-level Spanish) CEFR B2.2 and above.
 In addition to required Central College Abroad courses, students earn 12-15 credits for their one language course and choice of three or four electives from the following areas:

 Additionally, students in this program with near-native language skills may take up to two classes at the University of Granada with other Spanish students.
 Courses at the university include: